ENCODE-DCC/atac-seq-pipeline/README.md

 4) Adapter trimmer settings

     Structure/dimension of `"atac.adapters` must match with that of `"atac.fastqs"`.
-If no adapters are given then set `"atac.adapters"` as `[]` in `input.json`.
+If no adapters are given then do not define `"atac.adapters"` in `input.json`.
 If some adapters are known then define them in `"atac.adapters"` and leave other entries empty (`""`) while keeping the same structure/dimension as in `"atac.fastqs"`.
 All undefined/non-empty adapters will be trimmed without auto detection.

     * `"atac.trim_adapter.auto_detect_adapter"` : Set it as `true` to automatically detect/trim adapters for empty entries in `"atac.adapters"`.
-There will be no auto detection for non-empty entries it. if it is set as `[]`, adapters will be detected/trimmed for all fastqs.
+There will be no auto detection for non-empty entries it.
+If `"atac.adapters"`t is not defined then all adapters will be detected/trimmed for all fastqs.
     * `"atac.trim_adapter.min_trim_len"`? : Minimum trim length for `cutadapt -m`.
     * `"atac.trim_adapter.err_rate"`? : Maximum allowed adapter error rate for `cutadapt -e`.